specklesystems/speckle-docs-OLD/user/rhino.md

 ### Unsupported elements

 Many non-geometric elements and any geometric element not listed above, such as text tags, hatches, etc... are not supported.
-Nested blocks are not supported at this time.

 ## Schema Builder